Riker Danzig Statement on Diversity and Inclusion

 Khaled J. Klele, Partner

-Jorge A. Sanchez, Counsel, former Summer Associate and MSP Student
+Jorge A. Sanchez, Partner, former Summer Associate and MSP Student

 Alison M. Feldman Walsh, Chief Human Resources Officer